magicleap/developer-portal-docs/docs/guides/unity/networking/photon-fusion.md

 - Local copy of the Photon Fusion unity package
 - Established Wi-Fi connection on the headset

-# Part 1:Import the Packages
+# Part 1: Import the Packages

 ## Import the Fusion Unity SDK Package